CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 Today, I apply these lessons to all my work.
 I prioritize sustainable effort, embrace collaboration, and allow myself the flexibility to learn and iterate.
 This approach has made me more effective, resilient, and balanced in my career.

 ## Invent and simplify

+> Leaders expect and require innovation and invention from their teams and always find ways to simplify.
+They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here.”
+As we do new things, we accept that we may be misunderstood for long periods of time.

 ### Tell me about a time when you gave a simple solution to a complex problem.